• Skip to primary navigation

 The tester or toothpick you insert in the centre must not come out clean.
 What you want are bits of crumbs (not wet batter) sticking to it.
 The brownies will continue to cook as they cool.

-How to store homemade brownies
+How do I store homemade brownies?

 Brownies will keep in the fridge for up to a week but the best way to store them is to freeze them.